-The end of the year is as good a time as any for a Fair Credit Reporting Act (FCRA) compliance reminder, especially in light of a recent class action settlement involving a major national retailer.
+The end of the year is as good a time as any for a Fair Credit Reporting Act (FCRA) compliance reminder, especially in light of a recent class action settlement involving a major national retailer in Hire Image.
 On November 16th, the United States District Court for the Southern District of California granted final approval of a $1.2 million class action settlement against Petco Animal Supplies, Inc. Feist v.
 Petco Animal Supplies, Inc. demonstrates that the trend of class action lawsuits brought against employers for alleged violations under the FCRA is not slowing down.

 Petco Animal Supplies, Inc. is a major national retailer that sells pet care products and services.
 The named Plaintiff in the case was a former job applicant of the company, who alleged that she was not properly notified that Petco would be reviewing her consumer reports and as such, was “deprived of an opportunity to review and challenge the report” upon which the denial of employment was based.